-Hucknall's Green Infrastructure

-Policy HA4: Green Infrastructure in and around Hucknall
+HA4: Hucknall's Green Infrastructure

-Strategic Objectives
+Strategic Objectives SO12, SO13, SO14, SO15, SO16, SO17, SO19, SO20

-NPPF

-Development should seek to provide new and improved Green Infrastructure in and around Hucknall, in particular those strategic green infrastructure corridors identified in the Council's Green Infrastructure and Biodiversity Strategy, which include:
+in and around Huckna II, in particular the the Council's Gree w and improved Green Infrastructure ose strategic green infrastructure en Infrastructure and Biodiversity iew, which include:

-GI-1: Leen Corridor
+GI-1: Leen Cor idor

 GI-2: Annesley - Hucknall - Bestwood

 GI-3: Hucknall North - Bulwell

 GI-4: South Hucknall

 GI-5: Hucknall East to Morning Springs

 GI-6: Hucknall East - Portland Park

 GI-7: Hucknall Calverton Railway

+Policy Mo nitoring

+Targe t Indicator

+Target Indicator Create new or improved Green Number of GI priority projects (identified Infrastructure across the District, in line within GI Strategy) delivered with Green Infrastructure Strategy

-- 5.28 Green infrastructure is a key element of delivering sustainable development, providing a range of environmental and social benefits.
-As Hucknall continues to grow to support the economic element of sustainable development, it is important that new development enhances and protects the green infrastructure needed to support the growth in communities. - 5.29 New development can place additional demands on a range of green infrastructure assets, including green and open space, parks and recreation areas, canals and river corridors and woodlands.
-As such, Development will be required to relate well to the overall Green Infrastructure network, meet the locally adopted standards for green space provision, provide further Green Infrastructure assets where appropriate, and be suitable for the site.
-In some instances the infrastructure overlaps with the historic environment, requiring further consideration. - 5.30 A Green Infrastructure and Biodiversity Strategy has been produced for the whole of the District.
+- 4.31 Green infrastructure is a key element of delivering sustainable development, providing a range of environmental and social benefits.
+As Hucknall continues to grow to support the economic element of sustainable development, it is important that new development enhances and protects the green infrastructure needed to support the growth in communities. - 4.32 New development can place additional demands on a range of green infrastructure assets, including green and open space, parks and recreation areas, canals and river corridors and woodlands.
+As such, development will be required to relate well to the overall Green Infrastructure network, meet the adopted standards for green space provision, provide further green infrastructure assets where appropriate, and be suitable for the site.
+In some instances the infrastructure overlaps with the historic environment, requiring further consideration.

+4.33 A Green Infrastructure and Biodiversity Technical Paper has been produced for the whole of the District.
 The document examines the connectivity of green spaces at a local level and identifies Green Infrastructure network opportunities which should be taken into account by development proposals.
-The Strategy identifies a number of specific strategic and local routes that link Hucknall to surrounding areas which would benefit from improvements (other local Green Infrastructure requirements may need to be considered over time).
+The Technical Paper identifies a number of specific strategic and local routes that link Hucknall to surrounding areas which would benefit from improvements (other local Green Infrastructure requirements may need to be considered over time).
 As a result, new development within Hucknall should improve links with these assets and contribute towards their enhancement and growth.